unparalleled-js/docs-1/features/collection.md

 ![Delete rows with Query list in Collection](/assets/images/features/collection/query-list-in-collection-delete.png) *Delete rows with Query list in Collection*

-Since a `Delete` query does not return a list output, datapills from this step **should not be used** to export your list.
+Since a `DELETE` query does not return a list output, datapills from this step **should not be used** to export your list.

 Instead, run a `SELECT` query and use the datapills from that step.
 ```SQL